UnclassedPenguin/scripts/passwordcheck/README.md

 3. [Password Check Private](#PasswordCheckPrivate)
 5. [Password Check Rich](#PasswordCheckRich)

+I also wrote a [go version](https://github.com/unclassedpenguin/passwordcheck) (because go is better than python :P)

 ## PasswordCheck

 This is my own version of a password checker which uses the HaveIBeenPwned API and checks if your password has been found in any online breaches that they have collected.